 Peter Marks – West Group Buddy

-Just turned 75, an Australian, I have had a rich and varied life.
+Now over 75, an Australian, I have had a rich and varied life.

-This year, 2019, my wife and I celebrated our 50th Wedding Anniversary.
+In 2019, my wife and I celebrated our 50th Wedding Anniversary.
 We have a married daughter aged forty and although she would have liked a family, our son-in-law feels that being almost fifty, he may be too old to bring up a new baby, which perhaps is understandable.
 He has a daughter aged twenty from a previous relationship.

 I am a retired chartered quantity surveyor, who worked in private practice, and also in the construction industry with George Wimpey and John Laing.
 My industrial career took me overseas, working in Jordan, Nigeria and Trinidad.
 In mid-career I changed direction and became a lecturer in higher education.
 I took early retirement in my early sixties, whilst working as a course director at Glasgow Caledonian University – with the best part of over four hundred students.
 This part of my working life led to me to further travel, including the United States, Malaysia, Slovakia and Oman.
 In my youth I loved playing squash and badminton.
 I was also a keen cyclist, covering much of southern England, the midlands and north Wales.
 I was also a keen youth hosteller and on two occasions I cycled up the A23 from Brighton to London in under 3 hours, not cycle racing, but with a good tail wind!